TrueFiEng/useDApp/docs/source/guide.rst

   }

-After that you can use state to check the state of your transtaction.
+After that you can use state to check the state of your transaction.
 State is of type :ref:`TransactionStatus`.
 Example below clears inputs and enables all disabled components back:

 .. code-block:: javascript